SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 <br>

 ## Making coverage plots
 `ggcoverage` is a package that has its own genomic coverage visualization implementation, but you'll get more flexibility with `ggplot`.
-It does however have a nice function, used in this guided example, to import many [commonly used alignment data formats](https://rdrr.io/cran/ggcoverage/man/LoadTrackFile.html) (bam, wig, bw, bedgraph, txt) efficiently, without overloading your RAM.
+It does however have a nice function, used in this guided example, to import many [commonly used alignment data formats](https://rdrr.io/cran/ggcoverage/man/LoadTrackFile.html) (bam, wig, bw, bedgraph, txt) efficiently, without putting too much stress on memory requirements, meaning it can be run locally quite easily.

-I'm using [data](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1061517/ "Data") from a [recent publication](https://doi.org/10.1093/gbe/evae110 "GBE 2024") representing chromatin accessibility (ATAC-seq) libraries mapped to a common reference genome, producing .bam alignment files.
+I'm using [data](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1061517/ "Data") from a [recent publication](https://doi.org/10.1093/gbe/evae110 "GBE 2024") representing chromatin accessibility (ATAC-seq) data that was mapped to a common reference genome, producing genomic alignment files (bam format).

 <br>

 #### 1. Set up metadata, and load in coverage files

 The first step is to configure a metadata object to let `ggcoverage` know where to look for data.
-You can include any other useful data attributes that you want to represent in the visualization for grouping or colouring.
+You can include any other useful data attributes that you want to represent in the visualization such as for grouping or colouring.

 ```R
 # this is a folder with .bam files (multi-sample ATAC-seq mapped to common reference)